-When we talk about “invasive” plant species, we’re talking about hostile proliferation of plants that actually do harm to the local ecosystem.
-Many people have the mistaken belief that as long as it’s natural and growing that plants are not harmful.
-This is not the case and local plant ecology can be affected similarly to how invasive animal species can damage habitats that they do not belong in.
+When we talk about “invasive” plant species, we’re talking about proliferation of plants that actually displace native plants and do harm to the local ecosystem.
+Many people have the mistaken belief that as long as plants are natural and growing that they are not harmful.
+This is not the case, and local plant ecology can be affected by invasives just as habitat can be damaged by invasive animal species that do not belong there.

-These are the current most threatening plants that are currently considered invasives to native Arizona ecosystems.
-Currently, Buffelgrass (Pennisetum ciliare) and Fountain Grass (Pennisetum setaceum) are spreading through the Sonoran Desert and threatening our distinctive native Sonoran Desert plants.
+These are the most threatening plants that are currently considered invasives and noxious to native Arizona ecosystems: Buffelgrass, Fountain Grass, and Stinknet.
+All three are spreading through the Sonoran Desert and threatening our distinctive native Sonoran Desert plants.

 Buffelgrass (Pennisetum ciliare)